- Send with Email

 - Share to Twitter

-FRA may also issue opinions and conclusions to EU institutions and Member States on specific thematic topics.
-Moreover, the European Parliament, the Council of the European Union or the European Commission can request the agency to deliver opinions on EU legislative proposals “as far as their compatibility with fundamental rights are concerned”.
+FRA may issue opinions and conclusions to EU institutions and Member States on specific thematic topics.
+Moreover, the European Parliament, Council or Commission can request the agency to deliver opinions on EU legislative proposals “as far as their compatibility with fundamental rights are concerned”.
 This specific task contributes to the agency’s overall objective to support EU institutions and Member States to fully respect fundamental rights.

 The FRA maintains particularly close links with the following: